 7. Use your favorite carrier oil to top up the rest of the oil.

-8. Store the oil in a cool and dark place for 6 months.
+8. Store the oil in a cool, dark place for six months.

 Q: What’s the best part of smoking lavender for anxiety?

-A: When you take the lavender, you don’t just inhale it; you also put it in water and steam the water as well.
-Then you can drink it, which makes you feel even more relaxed than if you had just smoked the actual herb.
+A: When you take the lavender, you don’t just inhale it; you also put it in water and steam it.
+Then you can drink it, making you feel even more relaxed than if you had just smoked the herb.

 Q: What’s the worst part of smoking lavender for anxiety?

 A: The worst part of smoking lavender for anxiety is that it can be expensive.
 I have to smoke about 2.5 grams of lavender to get the same effects as smoking a whole joint.
-I don’t have a lot of money, so I have to spend a lot of money.
+I don’t have much money, so I have to.

 Q: Does smoking lavender for anxiety work?

 A: Smoking lavender for anxiety does work!
-It has worked for me when I’m feeling anxious or when I have had a rough day at work.
+It has worked for me when I’m anxious or have had a rough day at work.

 Q: What is it made out of?

 A: The lavender oil is extracted from the flower of the lavender plant.
-It is a natural remedy, and it can be used topically, ingested or inhaled.
+It is a natural remedy that can be used topically, ingested, or inhaled.

 Q: How does it work?

-A: There are many different ways the plant can be used for anxiety, such as the essential oils, lavender tea, lavender aromatherapy, and lavender bath salts.
-The lavender plant has been known for its medicinal properties for centuries, but it is only now that researchers are studying it scientifically.
+A: There are many different ways the plant can be used for anxiety, such as essential oils, lavender tea, lavender aromatherapy, and lavender bath salts.
+The lavender plant has been known for its medicinal properties for centuries, but researchers are only now studying it scientifically.
 The essential oils have been used for anxiety because of the sedative, calming, and antidepressant effects of the plant.
-Lavender is also an effective insect repellent and treats burns, sunburn, and acne.
+Lavender is also an effective insect repellent, and treats burn, sunburn, and acne.